Saint Petersburg & Moscow for Single and Solo Travellers

 Saint Petersburg & Moscow in Detail

-Day 01, Sunday 21 April – Departure from Amsterdam (or elsewhere)
+Day 01, Sunday 21 April – Departure from Brussels (or elsewhere)

 Day 02, Monday 22 April – Saint Petersburg, City Tour